Chabert-Liddell/personal_website/content/en/authors/admin/_index.md

 ---
 title: "Saint-Clair Chabert-Liddell"
-bio: My research focus on the modeling and the inference of networks and its application in sociology and ecology.
+bio: My research focus on the modeling and the inference of networks and their applications in sociology and ecology.
 education:
   courses:
   - course: PhD in Applied Mathematics